boldingd/EclipsePhaseContent/SkywardsCollective.md

 > But there's a lot that sets them apart from the rest of the Alliance, and like \@Bauble said, they're hard to get access to.
 > It starts to make you think they have something to hide.

-The Skyward Collective is an anarchist-communist cooperative consisting of a number of allied habitats.
+The Skyward Collective is an anarchist-communist collective consisting of a number of allied habitats.
 They're notable for their particular brand of hedonist collective anarchism, for their efforts at building new habitats and morphs, and for their advocacy for experimentation with safe seed AIs and super-intelligences.

 > **Gunslinger\#MONOLITH**: 🎵 one of these things is not like the others 🎵